 Overview: How Terra interfaces with GCP

-In order to maintain the high security required for working with controlled-access data in the cloud, Terra creates and uses additional Google accounts (specific to you).
-Terra also puts all of these "pet service accounts" into a convenience Google Group (specific to you) called a "Proxy Group.
+In order to maintain the high security required for working with controlled-access data in the cloud, Terra cannot use your user ID when interacting with cloud resources external to Terra.
+Instead, Terra creates and uses additional Google accounts (specific to you) called "pet service accounts."
+Terra also puts all of these "pet service accounts" into a convenient Google Group (specific to you) called a "Proxy Group."

 Your pet service account has the format: